tadeck/color.js/README.md

 # color.js

 color.js is a simple JavaScript color library.
-It's designed to be:
+It's designed to be complete, flexible, error-free, well-documented and fast.

-* Complete: color.js should contain every useful color function.
-* Flexibile: color.js should allow the developer to use it in multiple ways.
-* Error-free: color.js should be well-tested.
-* Fast: color.js should be as efficient as possible.

 ## Creating Colors